EKI-INDRADI/EKI-INDRADI/README.md

 stocks caption :
 "Don't fight the Fed" is a well-known market mantra.
 The idea is to buy stocks when the Fed is lowering interest rates and sell when the Fed is raising them.

+but buy stocks when Fed is raising them for value investing (when stocks are very cheap & very high support) (ex: covid 2021-2022)

 ## SELF RND LIST

 BACKEND NODEJS NESTJS (BACKEND PROGRESSIVE FRAMEWORK)<br />